Chih-Ling-Hsu/PURL/README.md

 ## Execution Order

-The main module `PURL` is defined in `pure.py` and to run the experiment, please follow the order below:
+The main module `PURL` is defined in `pure.py`
+To run the experiment, please follow the order below:

 1. `Data Preparation for Health State Prediction.ipynb`
 2. `PURE Training for Health State Prediction.ipynb`